 Attachment point for the patellar ligament

-Essential for knee movement and stability
+Essential for your knee movement and stability

 Medial Surface